 - Stibo Systems

-- Riversand PIM
+- Syndigo PIM

-To get better insights about each of the above-listed platforms, read top 11 Product Information Management (PIM) platforms to consider in 2020 & beyond.
+To get better insights about each of the above-listed platforms, read the top 11 Product Information Management (PIM) platforms to consider in 2020 & beyond.

-Master Data Management is the solution that allows you to manage high value and critical business data in a single platform securely.
+Master Data Management is the solution that allows you to manage high-value and critical business data in a single platform securely.
 You can manage the data related to customers, vendors, suppliers, SKUs, employees, assets, location, cost, and more.

 MDM is used to manage all the critical data in a harmonized way that helps you drive efficiency to your business operations.
 It allows businesses to collect, store, manage, match, aggregate, clean, and distribute accurate and consistent master data to analytical and operational systems.

 Being a master record of all organizational data enables your teams with easy and quick access to all the updated data silos.

 What Does an MDM Do?

 Multi-domain data management becomes faster and simpler than ever before using MDM.
 Due to the wider usage, Master Data Management solutions are quite broad in scope and require considerable time, effort, and investment too to get built, implemented, and maintained.